puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_relationships.markdown

 The [type reference][type] contains information on which types can autorequire other resources.
 Each type's description should state its autorequire behavior, if any.
 For an example, see the "Autorequires" section near the end of [the exec type][exec]'s description.

-### Parse-Order Independence
+### Evaluation-Order Independence

-Relationships are not limited by parse-order.
+Relationships are not limited by evaluation-order.
 You can declare a relationship with a resource before that resource has been declared.

 ### Missing Dependencies